Music MM - Conducting

 Concentration in Conducting (Choral or Instrumental)

-This concentration is designed primarily for the student with an undergraduate degree in music education or performance who wishes to pursue advanced training in conducting plus related studies in music performance and allied areas.
+This concentration is designed primarily for the student with an undergraduate degree in music education or performance who wishes to pursue advanced training in conducting.
 A student must successfully pass an audition that demonstrates an advanced level of conducting skill to qualify for admission to the program.
 Students may also have to pass other audition(s) in performance area(s), depending on their focus.
-Choral Conducting students will take the UWM Basic Diction MUSED249 Final Exam upon entrance into the MM degree program.
+Choral Conducting students will take a basic diction exam upon entrance into the MM degree program.
 If deficiencies are found, students will take Basic Diction, MUSED249 as a prerequisite course that will not count toward earned degree credits.
 Minimum degree requirement is 31 graduate credits, 29 of which must be in specified music areas, 2 of which may be in one of the other areas or in a related field.

 For further information: